- What is Capital?

 The company pays you a commission for any sale you make.
 You save up your commission to start up your own business

-For instance, if your dream business to own a book store, you could work as an affiliate for an established book store, who pays you a commission for book sales.
+For instance, if your dream business is to own a bookstore, you could work as an affiliate for an established bookstore, who pays you a commission for book sales.

 WRAPPING IT UP

-In conclusion, I believe to raise capital for your startup should no longer be a barrier to executing that business idea.
+In conclusion, I believe raising capital for your startup should no longer be a barrier to executing that business idea.
 Get started.

 But, do you want to know the fastest way to raise capital for your business?
 Even if you are a 16-year-old teenager or secondary school graduate.
 It works for everybody.

-This method will only work for you in you have skills that can solve people’s problems.
+This method will only work for you if you have skills that can solve people’s problems.

 The skills will include